Cats are the sweetest and most mysterious creatures in the animal kingdom. They display incredible characteristics and are adored all over the world.

 Cats and the United Kingdom

 In England, the royalty fell in love with the animal.
-Queen Victoria became interested in the discoveries being made about the Egyptians and their feline adoration, and soon acquired two Persian cats.
-As she was a popular Queen, a fashion was started for adopting cats.
-On the other side of the ocean, cats appeared at the same time as the colonization of the American continent.
+Queen Victoria became interested in the discoveries about the Egyptians and their feline adoration and soon acquired two Persian cats.
+As she was a famous Queen, a fashion was started for adopting cats.
+On the other side of the ocean, cats appeared at the same time as the colonisation of the American continent.
 In Brazil, cats are always highly sought after by those who love pets.

-An interesting coincidence is that there is a type of cat, in Brazil and England, with the same name, but with differing origins.
-The short-furred British cat has blue-grey fur, is docile, loyal and independent.
-It arrived at the time the Roman Empire was in England, but its characteristics were accentuated thanks to the writer Harrison William Weir, who started breeding them.
-This is how its strong characteristics, such as blue-grey fur, good health, and peaceful nature were stimulated.
+An interesting coincidence is that there is a type of cat, in Brazil and England, with the same name but differing origins.
+The short-furred British cat has blue-grey fur and is docile, loyal and independent.
+It arrived when the Roman Empire was in England, but its characteristics were accentuated thanks to the writer Harrison William Weir, who started breeding them.
+This is how its strong characteristics, such as blue-grey fur, good health, and peaceful nature, were stimulated.
 Famous in the British Isles, this type of cat is rare in other parts of the world.

-The short-furred Brazilian cat is originated from crosses with European cats, but has now been recognised as a unique Brazilian type.
-It is elegant and agile, not as sturdy as the British one, and can come in many different colours and patterns.
-Similar to its brother-by-name, it is a healthy, independent, intelligent and quite affectionate cat.
+The short-furred Brazilian cat originated from crosses with European cats but has now been recognised as a unique Brazilian type.
+It is elegant and agile, less sturdy than the British one, and can come in many different colours and patterns.
+Like its brother-by-name, it is a healthy, independent, intelligent, affectionate cat.

-Very loyal, with a hunter’s natural instincts, clean, independent and charming, cats continue to enchant the hearts of thousands of people.
-People who refuse to see them as a possession and, in fact, see cats as life companions.
+Very loyal, with a hunter’s instincts, clean, independent and charming, cats continue to enchant the hearts of thousands of people.
+People refuse to see them as a possession and see cats as life companions.